-- France: only channels 10, 11 (indoors as well as outdoors). - Netherlands: channels 9, 10, 11 (only outdoors).
-Indoor all channels can be used.
+- France: only channels 10, 11 (indoors as well as outdoors). - Netherlands: channels 9, 10, 11 (outdoors only).
+All channels can be used indoors.

 This means that you need to change channels if you are in one of these countries.

-For more information on changing channels, see Selecting a channel (page 68)).
+For more information on changing channels, see Selecting a channel (page 57).